First thing’s first. I should get personal travel and/or injury insurance the next time I visit the Cannon team.

 Yearn to Learn

-More than a coin in a pocket, I’ve been able to witness their Core Values first hand beyond the dashboards and flipcharts in a conference room and see them thrive when taken outside - as we try to off ourselves with whatever activity ex-Army Ranger, Steve Hoffa, has deviously created.
+More than a coin in a pocket, I’ve been able to witness their Core Values first hand beyond the dashboards and flipcharts in a conference room and see them thrive when taken outside - as we try to off ourselves with whatever activity Steve Hoffa, Special Forces, has deviously created.
 If you want to test your Core Values, take them on a field trip.

 Finally, they handed me a hiking stick and waterproof boots and sent me up the Narrows in Zion National Park.
 As my team in the Narrows were gracefully stepping along the rocks hidden below the rapids, I was looking like Elaine’s dance from Seinfeld with a series of thrusts, leg lifts, and unnatural bends in my back.
 We make our way miles up the Narrows when the team breaks out these $2 rafts from a dollar store for us to blow up.
 What are we going to do with these?
 Float back down the rapids, of course.
 Why would I be surprised?